c6o/docs/content/archive/app-service.md

 The user will bootstrap the CodeZero system using either the CLI or using the CodeZero Hub.

 The customer will provision their k8s cluster on any cloud such as Digital Ocean, AWS, Azure or Google Cloud.
-Once provisioned, they will retrieve their kubernetes configuration file.
+Once provisioned, they will retrieve their Kubernetes configuration file.

 #### CLI bootstrap

-Using the traxitt CLI, they can set the `KUBECONFIG` environment variable to point to the kubernetes configuration file then issue the following command to bootstrap the system:
+Using the traxitt CLI, they can set the `KUBECONFIG` environment variable to point to the Kubernetes configuration file then issue the following command to bootstrap the system:

 ``` bash
 traxitt bootstrap